 In addition to adapting to bodily changes, the adolescent must become comfortable with the role of adult and must put sexual urges, which can be very strong and sometimes frightening, into perspective.

-Some adolescents struggle with the issue of sexual identity and may be afraid to reveal their sexual orientation to friends or family members.
-Homosexual adolescents may face unique challenges as their sexuality develops.
-Adolescents may feel unwanted or unaccepted by family or peers if they express homosexual desires.
+Some adolescents struggle with the issue of sexual identity and may be afraid to reveal their sexual or gender identity to friends or family members.
+Adolescents may feel unwanted or unaccepted by family or peers if they express certain sexual desires or gender identity.
 Such pressure (especially during a time when social acceptance is critically important) can cause severe stress.
 Fear of abandonment by parents, sometimes real, may lead to dishonest or at least incomplete communication between adolescents and their parents.
 These adolescents also can be taunted and bullied by their peers.
-Threats of physical violence should be taken seriously and reported to school officials.
-The emotional development of homosexual and heterosexual adolescents is best helped by supportive clinicians, friends, and family members.
+Threats of physical violence should be taken seriously and reported to school officials or other authorities.
+The emotional development of adolescents is best helped by supportive clinicians, friends, and family members.

-Few elements of the human experience combine physical, intellectual, and emotional aspects as thoroughly as sexuality.
-Helping adolescents put sexuality into a healthy context through honest answers regarding reproduction and sexually transmitted diseases is extremely important.
+Few elements of the human experience combine physical, intellectual, and emotional aspects as thoroughly as sexuality and all the feelings that go along with it.
+Helping adolescents put sexuality and gender identity into a healthy context through honest answers regarding reproduction and sexually transmitted diseases is extremely important.
 Adolescents and their parents should be encouraged to speak openly regarding their attitudes toward sex and sexuality; parents’ opinions remain an important determinant of adolescent behavior.